IDAHOBIT: IEU Chapter Materials

 Last year, 97% of IDAHOBIT activity organisers reported that commemorating the day contributed to ongoing positive change in their schools and workplaces.

-IEU members are wearing IDAHOBIT stickers and displaying posters on May 17 to show their support for the LGBTQIA+ community.
+IEU members are wearing IDAHOBIT stickers and displaying posters to show their support for the LGBTQIA+ community.

 Download our IDAHOBIT poster to display in your classroom or staffroom here.